 We will not charge UK students to take the AKT.
 We'll meet the cost of setting and providing the test.
 The CPSA for UK students will be part of their course, as now, and costs will be met by universities, including from course fees.

 Would a change in the law be needed to introduce a MLA?

 No change in the law would be needed.

 Will this create a bigger exam burden?

-For UK students, the MLA assessment of clinical and professional skills will be delivered through the medical schools’ existing clinical and professional skills assessments so will not be an additional burden to students.
+The CPSA will be delivered through the medical schools’ existing arrangements.
+So this will not be an additional burden to students.

-The burden of assessment for international medical graduates, will be broadly the same as the current PLAB tests.
+The amount of assessment for international medical graduates will be broadly the same as the current PLAB tests.